White cockatoo

 The white cockatoo (Cacatua alba), also known as the umbrella cockatoo, is a medium-sized all-white cockatoo endemic to tropical rainforest on islands of Indonesia.
 When surprised, it extends a large and striking head crest, which has a semicircular shape (similar to an umbrella, hence the alternative name).
 The wings and tail have a pale yellow or lemon color which is exposed when they fly.
 It is similar to other species of white cockatoo such as yellow-crested cockatoo, sulphur-crested cockatoo, and salmon-crested cockatoo, all of which have yellow, orange or pink crest feathers instead of white.

 Names

 The white cockatoo is known as ayab (plural form: ayot) in the Burmeso language of Papua, Indonesia.

 Taxonomy

 The white cockatoo was first described in 1776 by German zoologist Philipp Ludwig Statius Müller.
 Its species name alba is a feminine form of the Latin adjective albus for "white".
 It lies in the subgenus Cacatua within the genus Cacatua.
-The term "white cockatoo" has also been applied as a group term to members of the subgenus Cacatua, the genus Cacatua as well as larger groups including Major Mitchell's cockatoo and the galah cockatoo.
+The term "white cockatoo" has also been applied as a group term to members of the subgenus Cacatua, the genus Cacatua as well as larger groups including the pink cockatoo and the galah cockatoo.